Disclaimer

 Her biographies describe her as attractive.

 For the next 19 years, Petra, now Sr. Annisa ("Agnes"), lived the life of an exemplary religious - devout, humble, obedient, and ever-joyful - while fulfilling several duties as kitchen worker, catechist and teaching nun in different convents of her congregation.
-However, in 1871, the Mariamettes merged with another congregation and the sisters were given the choice to become members of the new congregation, return home, or join another congregation; Petra opted for the latter and discerned the call to enter a contemplative institution.
+However, in 1871, the Mariamettes merged with another congregation and the sisters were given the choice to become members of the new congregation or to be released from their vows; Petra opted for the latter as she discerned the call to enter a contemplative institution.
 She prayed and God answered...

 Petra had a dream in which she was visited by three venerable men who later turned out to be St. Anthony the Abbot, St. George the Soldier-Martyr, and the last was assumed to be a Baladita monk-Saint because of the words spoken to her by St. Anthony: "Become a nun in the Baladita Order".
 Petra left for the Baladita convent of St. Simon in Al-Qarn, where the nuns warmly welcomed her.
 She took the religious name of Rafqa ("Rebecca") in honor of her dearly departed mother.